clarin-eric/handbook-development/docs/stack/bash.md

 effects of certain commands and operations.

 * 👉 The script `MUST` not make any persistent changes to the environment where it is executed.
-I.e. install packages.
+E.g. install packages.
-* 👉 If the script depends on external tools, it is `SHOULD` check if these dependencies are available and abort execution of the script if any required dependency is missing.
+* 👉 If the script depends on external tools, it `SHOULD` check if these dependencies are available and abort execution of the script if any required dependency is missing.
 * 👉 If any required dependency is missing the script `SHOULD` print a warning